openstack/keystone-specs/api/v3/identity-api-v3.rst

 Note that the subtree and parents query parameters are not mutually exclusive.
 The same is not true for similar query params such as ``parents_as_list`` and ``parents_as_ids``, which can't be included at the same time.
-If included, the server will fail with a ``400 Bad Request`` error.
+If included, the server will fail with an HTTP ``400 Bad Request`` error.

 ::